-- SDHC must approve all members of the family residing in the unit. - One bedroom will be assigned to each two household members, regardless of sex, age or relationship.
-When funding is available, one bedroom will be assigned for the head of
+SDHC must approve all members of the family residing in the unit.

+One bedroom will be assigned to each two household members, regardless of sex, age or relationship.
+When funding is available, one bedroom will be assigned for the head of household and/or spouse or co-head, and one bedroom awarded to each two family members, regardless of sex, age or relationship.

-- household and/or spouse or co-head, and one bedroom awarded to each two family members, regardless of sex, age or relationship. - Exceptions to these standards may be made in accordance with state and federal law to accommodate a disability.
-When a disabled family member requires and qualifies for their own bedroom as a reasonable accommodation, the remaining household members will be assigned one bedroom for each two household members regardless of sex, age or relationship. - Live-in aides must be approved by SDHC prior to moving into the assisted unit.
+Exceptions to these standards may be made in accordance with state and federal law to accommodate a disability.
+When a disabled family member requires and qualifies for their own bedroom as a reasonable accommodation, the remaining household members will be assigned one bedroom for each two household members regardless of sex, age or relationship.

+Live-in aides must be approved by SDHC prior to moving into the assisted unit.
 To receive approval, live-in aides must perform vital assistance that cannot be provided in any other way to an elderly household member or a household member with disabilities.
 An additional bedroom will be assigned for the live-in aide.
 A change in Voucher size occurs after the Live in Aide has moved in.
-The live-in aide's family members may reside in the unit as long as the unit is not over-crowded. - Foster children will be included in determining voucher size only if verification completed by a social service agency confirms that they will be in the unit for more than six months.
-If a Foster child (children) is temporarily (less than six months) placed in the unit the Voucher size will not increase. - Space will not be provided for a family member, other than a spouse/co-head, who will be absent more than 50% of the time (more than 185 days), such as a member absent due to military service or a student who does not live at home during the school year. - Bedroom sizes are based on available funding. - For initial issuance only, a single pregnant woman with no other members must be treated as a two-person family. - Note: If the Voucher size is being decreased due to a household member no longer qualifying for an extra bedroom as a reasonable accommodation, the Voucher will revert back to previous size.
+The live-in aide's family members may reside in the unit as long as the unit is not over-crowded.

+Foster children will be included in determining voucher size only if verification completed by a social service agency confirms that they will be in the unit for at least six months.
+If a Foster child (children) is temporarily (less than six months) placed in the unit the Voucher size will not increase.

+Space will not be provided for a family member, other than a spouse/co-head, who will be absent more than 50% of the time (more than 185 days), such as a member absent due to military service or a student who does not live at home during the school year.

+Bedroom sizes are based on available funding.

+For initial issuance only, a single pregnant woman with no other members must be treated as a two-person family.

+Note: If the Voucher size is being decreased due to a household member no longer qualifying for an extra bedroom as a reasonable accommodation, the Voucher will revert back to previous size.